Learning Firmly Nonexpansive Operators: Introduction

 \item As previously mentioned, the class of nonexpansive operators is infinite-dimensional, and a further discretization is required.
 To address this, we propose a discretization for such a space via piecewise affine functions uniquely determined by simplicial partitions, or triangulations, of the underlying space.
-This approach yields two main consequences: \begin{enumerate}[label=(\roman*),leftmargin=*] \item By making use of standard numerical analysis techniques, we propose in \cref{sec:piecewise} a constructive approach for designing an operator which will be ensured to be piecewise affine and nonexpansive. \item We establish in section \cref{sec:density} a density result, showing that the class of considered approximating operators is actually large enough: we show that successively finer triangulations lead to a closer approximation to $\widehat N$, minimizer of \cref{eq:nonexERM}, see \cref{thm:density}. \end{enumerate}

-\item We provide a detailed explanation in \cref{sec:pnp} on how to design the PnP versions of some algorithms of interest and show their convergence by standard results.
-We consider PnP Forward-Backward Splitting, PnP ADMM and PnP Douglas--Rachford.
-We also introduce a PnP Chambolle--Pock primal-dual iteration that makes use of the Moreau's identity, ensuring in this way interpretability of the proposed method.

-\item In \cref{exps} we present numerical simulations that make use of the designed PnP Chambolle--Pock method, showing that it can work well in practice while having strong theoretical guarantees.
-We evaluate our proposed method in imaging applications, particularly addressing the problem of image denoising.
-We compare our learned denoiser with variational approaches based on classic regularizers. \end{itemize}
+This setting yields two main consequences: \begin{enumerate}[label=(\roman*),leftmargin=*] \item By making use of standard numerical analysis techniques, we propose in \cref{sec:piecewise} a constructive approach for designing an operator which will be ensured to be piecewise affine and nonexpansive. \item We establish in \cref{sec:density} a density result, showing that the class of considered approximating operators is actually large enough: we show that successively finer triangulations lead to a closer approximation to $\widehat N$, minimizer of \cref{eq:nonexERM}, see \cref{thm:density}. \end{enumerate} \item In \cref{exps} we present our numerical simulations, in which we precisely detail and illustrate how to practically implement the piecewise affine methodology described in the previous point.
+In particular, and as such approach is known to be computationally intractable in high dimensions, we limit our experimental setup to a a low-dimensional setting.
+We point out that the main objective of this section is not to present a state-of-the-art denoiser, but to illustrate our constructive approach, showing that it can work well in practice.
+We provide two main contributions: \begin{enumerate}[label=(\roman*),leftmargin=*] \item In \cref{sec:pnpcp}, we introduce and analyze a novel PnP Chambolle--Pock primal–dual iteration that makes use of the so-called Moreau's identity, thereby providing a better interpretability of the proposed method.
+Additionally, while also enjoying strong theoretical guarantees, we show that our PnP Chambolle--Pock algorithm can perform well in practice. \item Finally, we evaluate our proposed method in imaging applications, particularly addressing the problem of image denoising.
+In particular, we show that the bad scalability of simplicial partitions can be tackled by noticing that, in many applications, the proximity operator that we aim to learn is separable, and hence it can be treated in a low-dimensional setting.
+We analyze in depth our learned denoiser and compare it with variational approaches based on classic regularizers. \end{enumerate} \end{itemize} In summary, we believe that this work addresses several questions previously raised in the literature by establishing a robust theoretical framework to the problem of learning (firmly) nonexpansive operators.
+This will be further complemented with a constructive, practical approach that aligns with and is supported by the theoretical findings.